helios-yamet/Fitness-Station/README.md

 3. Click on your profile picture in the top right of your Travis Dashboard, click Settings and then the green Activate button, and select the repositories you want to use with Travis CI.

 For more details see full documentation *https://docs.travis-ci.com/user/tutorial/*

+In addition for each chunk of code I would test by running it in the browser and using the DOM(document object model) to make adjustments until the code was of desired quality.

 ------